 - Steep decline as a result of illegal totoaba fishing

 Phocoena sinus, a small and critically endangered cetacean found in the Gulf of California.
-The vaquita (Fig. 1) is one of the smallest cetaceans in the world, with mature individuals measuring approximately 1.5 m (4.9 ft) in length and weighing about 50 kg (110 lb).
+The vaquita (Fig. 1) is one of the smallest cetaceans (marine mammals belonging to the order Cetacea) in the world, with mature individuals measuring approximately 1.5 m (4.9 ft) in length and weighing about 50 kg (110 lb).
 Females are slightly larger than males.
 Vaquitas live for approximately 20 years and breed for the first time at between 3 and 6 years of age.
 Breeding is seasonal, and females produce a calf every other year, usually in March or April.
-The range of the vaquita is limited to the northern Gulf of California, mainly an area of only around 4000 km2 (1544 mi2).
-See also: Cetacea; Marine ecology
+The range of the vaquita is limited to the northern Gulf of California, mainly an area of approximately 4000 km2 (1544 mi2).
+However, the continued survival of the vaquita is highly doubtful because the species is critically endangered.
+See also: Cetacea; Endangered species; Marine ecology

 The content above is only an excerpt.